Field of Dreams – Dr. Henry Noble Willis – Part II

 On to the genealogy question: does James Lee and David Henry Rankin’s ancestry place them into one of the identified lineages of the Rankin DNA Project?
 The answer is YES.
 Their line belongs to Lineage 2, so I can happily claim the brothers as my genetic cousins.
 Their Rankin line is that part of Lineage 2C which descends from David and Jennett McCormick Rankin of Frederick County, Virginia.
 David, who died in Frederick in 1768, was most likely the immigrant Rankin ancestor in that line.

 Here is a brief outline chart for Lee’s and David’s Rankin ancestors.
 When (!!!)
 I finally do a full-fledged descendant chart for the family of David and Jennett McCormick Rankin, I will include citations to evidence.
-Meanwhile, here are the bare names and places:
+Meanwhile, here are the bare names and places.

 1 David and Jennett McCormick Rankin of (probably) Ulster, Ireland and Frederick Co., VA.